saha0073/Autonomous-Vehicle-Computer-Vision/README.md

 Data contains 3 camera(left, centre, right) output images as inputs along with steering angle as labels.
 Task is a supervised machine learning problem where objective is to predict steering angle based on camera inputs.

-Here, I have used CNN based architecture, which comprises of 5 Convolutions layers followed by a fully connected deep neural network with 3 hidden layers for predicting steering angles.
+Here, CNN based architecture is used, which comprises of 5 Convolutions layers followed by a fully connected deep neural network with 3 hidden layers for predicting steering angles.
 Loss function used here is Mean Squared Error.

 ## Prerequisites

-We will use Python as the primary programming language and PyTorch as the Deep Learning framework.
+Python has been used as the primary programming language and PyTorch as the Deep Learning framework.
 Other resources / software / library could be found as follows.

 1. Self-driving car simulator developed by [Udacity](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) with Unity.
 Download [here](https://github.com/udacity/self-driving-car-sim)